 - preventive maintenance inspection

-The marine specialization prepares students to take the American Boat and Yacht Council (ABYC) certification exams.
+The Diesel Marine Technician Career Studies Certificate prepares students to take the American Boat and Yacht Council (ABYC) certification exams.
 Manufacturer certifications from Volva Penta are also available through the program.

 You can complete a 2-year associate degree for less than the cost of 1 year at a 4-year college or university.